bindhu520/Boost-Model-Accuracy-of-Imbalanced-COVID-19-Mortality-Prediction-Using-GAN-based-Oversampling-Techni/README.md

 cvd

-data.csv -> original dataset
+1)data.csv -> original dataset
-train.csv -> training dataset (contains data for 'death' and 'recovered' columns) test.xlsx -> test dataset (does not contains data for 'death' and 'recovered' columns) final.csv -> result obtained by running the model on test.xlsx
+2)train.csv -> training dataset (contains data for 'death' and 'recovered' columns) 3)test.xlsx -> test dataset (does not contains data for 'death' and 'recovered' columns) 4)final.csv -> result obtained by running the model on test.xlsx

 Steps to reproduce results: